yuki-js/rn-license-gen/README.md

 1. `rn-license-gen --help`
 1. `rn-license-gen`

+This tool doens't provide license screens.
+Do it by yourself.

-You might be able to use other Native/JS projects as well.
+You might be able to use it for other Native/JS platforms such as Cordova as well.

 # Contributions

+License templates are incompleted.

+Feel free to contribute.

 # License